su8/mouse-speed/README.md

-# kb-layout
-Query xorg and get the mouse speed in percentage
+Query xorg and get the mouse speed in percentage, can be combined to i3, conky or other programs.

 # Install